rackerlabs/docs-rackspace-federation/doc/gettingstarted/add-idp-cp.rst

 7. Within the **SAML Metadata** section locate and click the **No file chosen** button.
 Choose the metadata file you downloaded from your |idp|.
 The :ref:`Okta metadata file<okta-metadata>` is an example of this file.

+After your |idp| metadata is successfully uploaded, you are now ready to begin :ref:`mapping policy attributes<config-attribute-mapping-ug>`.